An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: Seifert graphs of Seifert surfaces

-However, in the case of $7_5$, these exist a spanning tree which is a path, thus, any alternating signing $\kappa$ on the spanning path will satisfy Theorem~\ref{mainthm1}.
-To obtain a flat plumbing basket surface from Seifert surfaces, we need to find a spanning tree $T$ with a coloring $\kappa : E(T) \rightarrow \{ +, - \}$ such that for any $e \in E(G)-T$, there exists a path $P$ joining both end vertices of $e$ in $T$ whose coloring is alternating.
-The exitance of such a spanning tree $T$ with a coloring $\kappa$ can be stated in the language of graph theory as in Theorem~\ref{mainthm1}.
-In the following subsection, we will provide a proof of Theorem~\ref{mainthm1}.
+In general, there may not exist a spanning path in a Seifert graph.
+However, in the case of $\Gamma(S(7_5))$, there exists a spanning path as given in Figure~\ref{graph} $(iii)$, thus, the alternating labeling $\mu$ on the spanning path in in Figure~\ref{graphtree1} $(ii)$ will satisfy Theorem~\ref{maintheorem1}.
+To obtain a flat plumbing basket surface of a link $L$ from a canonical Seifert surface $S$ of the given link $L$, we need to find a co-tree edge alternating spanning tree $T$.
+The existence of such a co-tree edge alternating spanning tree can be stated in the language of graph theory as in Theorem~\ref{maintheorem1}.